 It began in 1995 to celebrate the new City of Shoreline with a parade on Highway 99 ending at the Sears Plaza to the present day when the parade and festival was moved to North City.
-Activities now take place for a week including Teen Sk8 competition, parade, festival and closing with the Richmond Beach Saltwater Park Sand Castle contest.
+This event has become a weeklong celebration with activities such as a Teen Sk8 competition, parade, festival and Sand Castle contest.
 In 2009, the North City Jazz Walk was added to the venue.
 An estimated 8,000 participate each year.